lizgaira/R-programming/README.md

 =============
 ##Assignment2:

-* In our working directory, we explore the structure of the files provided.
+* In our working directory ("\\UCI HAR Dataset"), we explore the structure of the files provided.
 We open them and check dimensions to match files.
 We rename the files "X_train.txt" and "X_test.txt"" with "features.txt"; and give column names to "subject_" and "y_" files.

 * We create training set and test set "cbinding" the correspondant subject, Y_ and X_ files.